0

 Pure street cruisers feel tighter and snappier.
 They are also more stable.
 Though not as easy to generate lateral side-to-side motion, they generate more forward momentum when you pump.
 This means they are better for pumping and cruising for longer distances.

-Using this definition, this is how I rank the top surfskate trucks:
+Using this definition, this is how I rank the best surfskates:

 best surfskate trucks

-For more detailed descriptions of each of these top surfskates, see this article.
+For more detailed descriptions of each of these, see my article on the best surfskates.

 When it comes to surfskate cruising, what this means is this:

-1. I believe the best surfskate trucks for surfskate cruising to be, in this order, the Carver CX, Slide V3, YOW Meraki, Carver C7, and Waterborne surf adapter.
+1. I believe the best surfskate trucks for surfskate cruising to be the Carver CX, Grasp, Waterborne surf adapter, Carver C7, YOW Meraki, and Slide V3.

-2. I think the Curfboard, Spiceskate Okto, and SpiceSkate SpicePilot TypeX surf adapters work okay for surfskate cruising, but they’re not optimal.
+2. I think the Aquilo, Spiceskate OKTOSURF, and SpiceSkate SpicePilot TypeX surf adapters work okay for surfskate cruising, but they’re not optimal.

 With that said, let’s look at the best surfskate cruiser models from the top surfskate brands.